jheddings/notional/docs/start.md

 of these objects, as it will help understand concepts found in Notional.

 Many common uses of data objects require interacting with the internal data.
-Notional provides two helper methods for working with this strucure: compose and call.
+Notional provides two helper methods for working with this structure: compose and call.

 ### Constructing ###